 ArtReach’s Core values:

-• We believe that creating art helps the artist discover something positive about themselves, and strive to make each experience meaningful and complete.
+- We believe that creating art helps the artist discover something positive about themselves.

-• We believe that creative art experiences are important for all members of our community, at all ages and stages of life.
+- We believe that creative art experiences are important and must be available for all members of our community.

 ArtReach was founded in Red Wing, MN in 2000 by Carol Sweasy to provide art therapy programs for individuals along with public class offerings by local artists.
 The new organization was funded primarily by the Sweasy Family Foundation.
 From 2001 through 2005, with continued primary funding from the Sweasy Foundation, ArtReach gradually reduced emphasis on public classes and focused primarily on programs for at-risk populations of adults and children.